 Environmental Effects Monitoring

-EEM is a science-based performance measurement tool used to evaluate the adequacy of these regulations in protecting fish, fish habitats and the use of fisheries resources.
-The pulp and paper and metal mining industries are required to meet their regulatory requirements which include conducting:
+EEM is a science-based performance measurement tool used to evaluate the adequacy of effluent regulation in protecting fish, fish habitats and the usability of fisheries resources.

 - Date modified: